All hands on deck for learning

 It will take until 2022 for the Ministry of Defence to close its shortfall of people skilled in science, technology, engineering and maths, according to a report ordered by the House of Commons Committee of Public Accounts.

 To help solve that problem, Raytheon UK is investing in STEM learning and training programmes that help the workforce of the future close that gap.
-The company has teamed up with the Royal Navy and royal Marines Charity to deliver a number of fun, interactive STEM-based activities for young students to get involved in and keep them entertained for the remainder of the summer.
+The company teamed with the Royal Navy and Royal Marines Charity, RNRMC, to deliver a number of fun, interactive STEM-based activities in the second-half of 2020 to engage young students.

-Since 2007, the RNRMC have been funding projects and facilities that boost morale for those who serve today.
+Since 2007, the RNRMC has funded projects and facilities that boost morale for those who serve today.
 They also distribute millions of pounds annually to military charities that care for the children, families and veterans of the Royal Navy and Royal Marines.

 “This unique partnership with Raytheon UK will help raise the engagement and capability of children and young people from naval families nationwide in STEM subjects and careers in an increasingly information-based and highly technological society,” said Adrian Bell, chief executive of the Royal Navy & Royal Marines Charity.